Why does LinkedIn block accounts? — the CleverStaff experiment

 Why does LinkedIn block accounts and how to avoid it?
 CleverStaff programmers tried to understand the issue.

-CS technical support received several complaints from users of the service about blocking in LinkedIn.
-To find out why this happened and how social networking algorithms work, software developers conducted their own experiment.
+CS technical support have received several complaints from the service users about their LinkedIn accounts being blocked.
+Our software developers conducted an experiment to find out why this has happened and how the social network’s algorithms work.

-2) Signed in to LinkedIn in incognito mode (without plug-ins).
+- Signed in to LinkedIn in an incognito mode (without plug-ins).

-3) Created and launched a special script, which simulated transitions to the pages of candidates.
+- Created and launched the special script which simulated transitions to the pages of candidates.

 The first time the account was blocked after a few hours of simulation.
-At the same time, 510 profiles of candidates were opened.
+At the same time 510 profiles of candidates were opened before blocking.

 The second time the script worked all night and opened 5 thousand profiles of candidates.
-In the morning the account was still working.
+In the morning the account was still active.

-The third time the script was opened simultaneously in two tabs.
+The third time the script was opened in two tabs simultaneously.
 Account lockout occurred after 32 seconds.

 Analyzing the results of the experiment, we made the following conclusions:

-1) LI algorithms monitor all activity of accounts.
-The more actively you use LinkedIn, the more chances that social networking algorithms will take you for an automation tool.
+- LinkedIn algorithms are monitoring all activity of its accounts.
+The more actively you use the social network, the more chances that its algorithms will mistake you for an automation tool.

-2) The more open tabs — the higher the chance of being blocked.
+- The more tabs are open — the higher is the risk of being blocked.

 LinkedIn blocking algorithms are complex and ambiguous.
-Team CleverStaff was able to find out only some of them.
-We assume that in addition to the automatic algorithms LinkedIn, accounts are also locked by workers themselves.
-Irregularly and massively, making different samples according to the activity of users.
+Team CleverStaff have managed to find out only some general tendencies.
+We assume that in addition to the automatic blocking algorithms, there are LinkedIn staff doing lockages manually though.
+It happens irregularly and massively, based on different selections according to the users activity.